What is Alzheimer's?

 According to the Alzheimer's Association, there is currently no cure for the disease.

-However, there are a variety of medications and treatments available that can help manage symptoms and slow the progression of the disease.
+However, there are a variety of medications and treatments available that can help control symptoms and slow the progression of the disease.

 These treatments include cholinesterase inhibitors, which can improve cognitive function and behavior in some patients, as well as memantine, which is used to treat moderate to severe Alzheimer's.